jessefitz/jessefitz.me/work/2024-resume.md

 **Role: Co-founder & Chief Technology Officer (CTO)** Jesse co-founded Verfico Technology in 2022.
 Verfico is a tech startup specializing in SaaS product development, with a focus on ensuring fair pay and wage compliance practices in the construction industry.

-As CTO, Jesse was instrumental in driving the technology and product strategy that led to a **successful exit by way of acquisition** in late 2024.
+As CTO, Jesse was instrumental in driving the technology and product strategy that led to a **successful acquisition** of Verfico in late 2024.

 - Defined and executed the company’s technology and product vision, laying the foundation for a scalable and market-leading platform that directly contributed to the acquisition.
 - Built the development team and technology architecture from the ground up, contributing directly to product design, feature development, coding, testing, and deployment to ensure rapid progress and innovation.